-Sales and marketing need to work together, yet they often struggle to play well together.
-Below, we’ll share six common sales and marketing alignment mistakes and potential solutions.
+Sales and marketing need to work together.
+Unfortunately, this is far easier said than done.
+Below, we’ll look at six common sales and marketing alignment mistakes and several potential solutions.

 1) The Marketing Expertise Trap

-When you speak with sales, you’re probably out of your domain.
-More likely, your marketing expertise may appear as trying to “educate” sales, dazzle them with the technical sophistication and automation employed in your marketing campaigns — all to produce your growing list of MQLs.
-Occasionally, you will work with sales leaders or teams who are curious enough to study what you’re saying.
-Or they may have a background in marketing before moving to sales.
-However, unless you communicate using terms and priorities relevant to salespeople, that demonstrate your domain expertise in sales, everyone else will likely dismiss you as an out of touch marketing leader who doesn’t understand and won’t work with Sales.
+When you meet with your sales reps, you’re probably out of your domain.
+Your marketing expertise may come across as you trying to “educate” sales, dazzle them with the technical sophistication and automation employed in your marketing campaigns — all to produce your growing list of marketing qualified leads (MQLs).
+Occasionally, you will work with sales leaders or teams who are already familiar with your expertise, or are curious enough to study it on their own.
+However, unless you communicate using terms and priorities that demonstrate your knowledge of sales, everyone else will likely dismiss you as an out of touch marketing leader who doesn’t understand and won’t work with sales.

 Start by learning the terms, metrics, and data points used by your sales teams and focus on those.
-Engage with your colleagues in sales and work to understand their perspective and how it can inform and improve your work.
-Avoid using marketing jargon when interacting with sales and other business units.
+Engage with your colleagues in sales and work to understand their perspective.
+Know how these different approaches can inform and improve your work.
+Finally, avoid using marketing jargon when interacting with sales and other business units.

 2) Fighting Over KPIs: Marketing vs. Sales Qualified Leads

-Sales leaders look at metrics like talk time, activity metrics (e.g., number of calls), and other interactions with prospects.
-From that perspective, if you share marketing metrics like page views, unique visitors, and time on the website, marketing will appear disconnected from what truly matters.
+Sales leaders look at metrics like talk time, activity metrics (such as number of calls), and other interactions with prospects.
+From that perspective, marketing metrics like page views, unique visitors, and time on the website, have less relevance.
+Emphasizing these will make marketing appear disconnected from what truly matters.

 Disagreement over metrics may relate to the technology both departments use.
 Consider how sales and marketing end users interact with leads in your CRM and marketing platforms.
 When does a prospect become a lead, ready for sales to start a conversation or make a purchase?
-Marketing may favor a data-driven approach – a lead is qualified for sales after they engage in three activities (e.g., content downloads, open email newsletters or comment on content).
-However, the sales team may push back on this approach because they’ve found that prospects with a high activity level tend not to be BANT qualified, lacking a budget, authority, need, and correct timing.
-After all, Vice-Presidents will often delegate the responsibility for researching vendors and their solutions to a manager or analyst rather than doing the work themselves.
+Marketing may favor a data-driven approach.
+For instance, marketers may consider a lead qualified for sales after they engage in three activities (for instance, downloading a promoted piece of content, opening an email newsletter, or interacting on social media).

 Collaborate with sales and map your KPIs to the entire customer journey.
-Don’t just focus on the top of funnel KPIs like the number of webinar registrations.
+Don’t just focus on the top-of-funnel KPIs like webinar registrations.
 Instead, ask your sales staff about their experience referencing webinar material and blog posts in outreach.
-Ask sales about the most commonly asked questions from customers.
+Discuss the most commonly asked questions from customers.
 With that feedback in hand, you can adjust your marketing program and demonstrate greater alignment with sales at the same time.

 3) No Clear Lead Definition

-Marketers live in a world of website traffic, event attendance, touchpoints, asset downloads, and customer journeys and will often equate those metrics with leads.
-A salesperson, on the other hand, lives in a very different world where the only numbers that count are achieving quota and accelerators.
+Marketers focus on metrics such as website traffic, event attendance, and asset downloads, and will often equate those metrics with leads.
+Meanwhile, a salesperson lives in a very different world where the only numbers that count are quota and accelerators.

-If Marketing puts on a great webinar (event) and a lot of people attend, are those attendees/registrants leads?
-From a Marketing perspective, the answer may be yes.
-However, from a sales perspective, they are not leads.
-If sales feel like they already have too many low-quality leads, they will try to cherry-pick low hanging fruit, e.g. companies or prospects that look interesting or with a higher potential to close.
-If a Salesperson is going to invest their time, they will prioritize the contacts with the best possible outcomes.
+If the marketing team hosts a great webinar and a lot of people attend, are those attendees/registrants leads?
+From a marketing perspective, yes, but not from a sales perspective.
+If the sales team believes they already have too many low-quality leads, they will naturally try to prioritize the contacts with the best possible outcomes.
 However, this can potentially leave a lot of business on the table.

-Establish a clear lead definition, designed and approved by both Sales and Marketing.
-Use marketing automation tools like Eloqua to prioritize via lead scoring and nurturing.
-If a prospect doesn’t meet the MQL threshold, then they are nurtured until they do.
-Sales will focus on the most qualified MQLs and will trust Marketing to continue engaging until they qualify.
-This shift requires recalibration as “lead” volume will often decrease; however, lead conversion (and hopefully pipeline value) will go up.
+Have sales and marketing design a clear lead definition together.
+Use marketing automation tools like Oracle Eloqua to prioritize via lead scoring and nurturing.
+If a prospect doesn’t meet the MQL threshold, nurture them until they do.
+Have sales focus on the most qualified MQLs and trust marketing to continue engaging until they qualify.
+This shift requires recalibration as “lead” volume will often decrease in the short term.
+However, with time, lead conversion (and hopefully pipeline value) will go up.

 4) Not Seeking Feedback from Sales